coding-rstock/coding-rstock.github.io/tabs/workspace.md

 - Read `Pragmatic Thinking & Learning` followed by `The Pragmatic Programmer` and write book reports

 ***Someday***
-- Consider porting this website to Gatsby (and whether to make it public).
+- Consider porting this website to Gatsby or GitLab pages (and whether to make it public).

 ### Website Development
 ---